Assets of community value

 Hove Town Hall

-The council will acknowledge all nominations, and must decide whether the nominated land or property should be included on its list of assets of community value within eight weeks of receiving the nomination.
+The council will acknowledge all nominations, and must decide whether the nominated land or property should be included on its list of assets of community value within 8 weeks of receiving the nomination.

 Nominations which meet the statutory criteria for land of community value will be added to the list of assets of community value.